malekcellier/malekcellier.github.io/_news/announcement_1.md

 related_posts: false
 ---

-New personnal page live!
+:sparkles: New personal page up and running. :smile:

 Powered by Jekyll with al-folio theme.

-Hosted by GitHub Pages. :sparkles: :smile:
+Hosted by GitHub Pages.